|HOME||LIVE BROADCAST||WHAT'S HAPPENING?||SC LEGISLATURE ONLINE|

 What Does the Legislature Do?

 The South Carolina Legislature is the group of men and women that work to create the LAWS that govern our state.
 All members of the Legislature must be chosen by the citizens of South Carolina to represent them and the area where they live.
 These areas are called districts.
 Each member of the Legislature must live in the district that they represent.
 This helps the members to get to know the people in their district.

 The South Carolina Legislature is divided into two parts called bodies.
 The HOUSE OF REPRESENTATIVES and the SENATE together are called the General Assembly.
 The House of Representatives has 124 members.
 The Senate has 46 members.

-The General Assembly normally meets from January through June of each year.
+The General Assembly is in session each year from the second Tuesday in January until the second Thursday in May; however, the session can be extended under specific circumstances.
 During this time, they participate in making new laws, changing old laws and studying what outcome laws will have on the people in their districts and our state.
 Each member of the General Assembly also works on several HOUSE or SENATE Committees where the effects of laws are studied.